Promptzy/Nexara/.github/WORKFLOW_AUTOMATION_SETUP.md

 If you encounter issues with workflow automation:

-1. Check the **Actions** tab for workflow status
+1. **Check repository settings** - See REQUIRED settings above ⚠️
+2. **Read the permission fix guide**: `.github/PERMISSION_FIX_GUIDE.md`
-2. Use `/check` command to run all workflows fresh
+3. Use `/check` command to run all workflows fresh
-3. Use `/rerun` command for failed workflows
+4. Use `/rerun` command for failed workflows
-4. Contact repository maintainers: @Va16hav07, @Pranjal6955
+5. Contact repository maintainers: @Va16hav07, @Pranjal6955
-5. Review this configuration file for settings verification
+6. Review this configuration file for settings verification
-6. Run test script: `.github/scripts/test-workflow-triggers.sh`
+7. Run test script: `.github/scripts/test-workflow-triggers.sh`

+### Common Issues:

+- **"Resource not accessible by integration"** → Repository settings need to be configured
+- **Workflows require approval** → Check fork pull request settings
+- **Comments not posting** → PAT_TOKEN may be needed